novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-40.md

 "You brat, are you saying I should pay for the meal and the travel expenses?
 What about my retirement?
 Will you take responsibility for it?
 I can see right through you!
 Don't try any tricks.
 I'll sew that mouth of yours shut if you keep it up."

-As Shin Elder hit Yong-pal on the back, Yong-pal exaggerated his pain.
+As old man Shin hit Yong-pal on the back, Yong-pal exaggerated his pain.

 "Ouch, your hands are still strong.
 Elder, stop hitting people."